 The first boy adopted into the Parish family, all Italian and South Philly, Tony speaks with a Philadelphia accent, think somewhere between Bradley Cooper in Silver Linings Playbook and Mark Wahlberg in Invincible.
 Loyal and determined, and the first male in the female-focused Parish family, Tony has an axe to grind.
 He’s tired of living in a family where he’s treated as a second-class citizen.
 Tony is a complete professional though, and unlike his hothead sister, Justice, cool and calm in most situations.

 Like most of her siblings, Dada was rescued from a painful childhood by Mukta Parish.
-Sold to a brothel as a child in Rwanda, she gave birth to a stillborn boy at 12.
+Sold to a brothel as a child in French Guiana, she gave birth to a stillborn boy at 12.
 She wears a woven leather band on her wrist to remind her of the child.
 A fierce protector of the family she loves, she also longs for a family of her own, children.
 Charming and disarming, she works as an undercover operative for the League, creating connection with shadowy figures that benefit the family’s larger goals.
-A highly trained operative, an expert in disguise, prone to having crushes on soccer players, a flamboyant dresser, Dada speaks with a soft accent and deliberate attention to the impact of her words.
+A highly trained operative, an expert in disguise and languages, prone to having crushes on soccer players, a flamboyant dresser, Dada speaks with a soft accent and deliberate attention to the impact of her words.

 Rescued as a pre-teen from the heroin trade of Laos, and her own addiction, Bridget Parish is now as straight as they come.
 No drugs.
 No liquor.
 She’s also a yogi and the family’s voice of reason, their conscience.
 Through the years she’s begun to doubt what her family does, doubt if it’s the right thing for the girls they adopt, but she is loyal to all her siblings, especially the younger kids.
 Her hair is usually messy and her door is always open.
 Literally, she had the door removed.
 She has a big heart and a somewhat offbeat attitude.
 Her mantra is, “If it makes you uncomfortable, pay even more attention.”